 I’ve found that when I only have 1-2 days in a city, the best way to see many attractions in just one or two days is to book a tour.
-There is one awesome tour offered online that takes you on a day tour of Jodhpur City to the best sites.
-Your tour includes Jaswant Thada, Mehrangarh Fort complex, Umaid Bhawan Palace, the Clock Tower, and the Sadar Market.
+There Full-day tour of Jodhpur City includes Jaswant Thada, Mehrangarh Fort complex, Umaid Bhawan Palace, the Clock Tower, and the Sadar Market.
 The day tour isn’t too expensive when you consider the entry fees and taxi fees to visit all of these places would add up quite quickly if you do it by yourself.

 - Explore the historic sites of Jodphur, including the majestic 15th-century Mehrangarh Fort complex

 - Visit the Jaswant Thada shrine and its stunning gardens, learning of its history and origins

 - Marvel at the elegant Umaid Bhawan Palace, now a luxury hotel, and see its incredible design